he426100/awesome-stars-he426100/README.md

 *   [ztjhz/BetterChatGPT](https://github.com/ztjhz/BetterChatGPT) - An amazing UI for OpenAI's ChatGPT (Website + Windows + MacOS + Linux)

 *   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Your API ⇒ Paid MCP.
 Instantly.

-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Share, discover, and collect prompts from the community.
-Free and open source — self-host for your organization with complete privacy.

 *   [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.